ThePorofessor/Roguemon-Rivals-Spring-Showdown/README.md

 **If this is your first time playing Roguemon Rivals, more information on how to draft, how to pivot, and how to score your runs can be found on the original rules page ([OG Rules Page](https://github.com/ThePorofessor/Roguemon-Rivals/tree/main)).**

-### If you would like to join in the community event, [click here](https://discord.gg/uutypZMtTk) to join the Discord and emote on the tournament announcement!

 ![Bug Notice](Resources/Disclaimer.PNG)

+---

+<h1 align="center">HOW TO JOIN</h1>
+Join our community [Discord]](https://discord.gg/uutypZMtTk) and emote on the tournament announcement or send my a DM on Discord (ThePorofessor) and I will get you the tournament role!

 ---
 <h1 align="center">ROUND OVERVIEW</h1>

 Each week players will run up to 50 seeds (you are not required to run them all) of a single predetermined type using their [drafted favorite pokemon and universal picks](#DRAFTING-PHASE).
 At the end of each week, players will be scored based on their furthest run (known as a personal best or PB) and the lower 50% of players will be eliminated from the competition.
 The top 50% of players will continue onto the next round where a new type and drafting phase will be introduced.For odd player counts, the cut mark will be round up to enable another player to advance.